Apple Pecan Spring Greens with Maple Dijon Vinaigrette

 One evening, I stood in my kitchen, tinkering with the amount of Dijon, vinegar, and maple syrup until I achieved what I considered to be the perfect balance.
 Luckily, I kept a record of every alteration, because I have been making this salad (and roasting vegetables with the dressing) regularly ever since.

 For the Spiced Pecans I like to add to this salad, click here.
-For a well-rounded meal, this salad pairs perfectly with Wicked Good Chicken and Maple-Dijon Roasted Root Vegetables.
+For a well-rounded meal, this salad pairs perfectly with Wicked Good Chicken and Maple Dijon Roasted Root Vegetables.

-- 12 ounces mixed spring greens
+- 8 cups mixed spring greens

 - 2 tablespoons olive oil